Nash0984/JAWN/replit.md

 # Overview

-The Maryland Universal Financial Navigator is an AI-powered platform that integrates public benefits eligibility with federal and state tax preparation - the first system to combine these traditionally separate services.
-Leveraging Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API, it provides comprehensive financial optimization through a single conversational interface.
-The system supports six Maryland benefit programs (SNAP, Medicaid, TCA/TANF, OHEP, Tax Credits) plus IRS VITA tax assistance, with planned expansion to full federal/state e-filing capabilities.
+The Maryland Universal Financial Navigator is an AI-powered platform that integrates public benefits eligibility with federal and state tax preparation, aiming to be a universal financial command center.
+It leverages Retrieval-Augmented Generation (RAG), Rules as Code, and the Google Gemini API to provide comprehensive financial optimization through a single conversational interface.
+The system supports six Maryland benefit programs (SNAP, Medicaid, TCA/TANF, OHEP, Tax Credits) and IRS VITA tax assistance, with planned expansion to full federal/state e-filing capabilities.
+Its core innovation lies in using a single household profile to power both benefit calculations (via PolicyEngine) and tax preparation (Form 1040 generation), with AI-driven cross-enrollment intelligence to identify unclaimed benefits.

-**Strategic Vision:** Transform from benefits navigator to universal financial command center, where one household interview drives both benefit applications AND tax return preparation, identifying cross-program opportunities and optimizing total household resources.

-**Government Partnership Advantage:** Built by Maryland DHS in partnership with the Comptroller's office, with IRS ETAAC committee access enabling direct API integration for authoritative tax data and expedited e-filing certification.

-**Core Innovation:** Single household profile powers both benefits calculations (PolicyEngine) and tax preparation (Form 1040 generation), with AI-driven cross-enrollment intelligence that mines tax return data to identify unclaimed benefits (e.g., EITC filers missing SNAP eligibility).

 # User Preferences